DeepLabCut/DeepLabCut/conda-environments/README.md

 Here are some conda environment management tips: https://kapeli.com/cheat_sheets/Conda.docset/Contents/Resources/Documents/index

-**GPUs:** The ONLY thing you need to do first if have an NVIDIA driver installed, and CUDA (currently, TensorFlow 1.13.1 is installed inside the env, so you can install CUDA 10 and an appropriate driver).
+**GPUs:** The ONLY thing you need to do **first** if have an NVIDIA GPU, NVIDIA driver installed, and CUDA <=10 (currently, TensorFlow 1.13.1 is installed inside the env, so you can install up to CUDA 10 and an appropriate driver).
 - DRIVERS: https://www.nvidia.com/Download/index.aspx
 - CUDA: https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/index.html#verify-you-have-cuda-enabled-system